5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Nehalem-Westmere_Ventura.md

 - **Other**: Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
 But keep in mind that this was written for real Macs so certain issues don't apply to Wintel systems.

 ## Preparations
 I assume you already have a working OpenCore configuration for your legacy system.
 Otherwise follow Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) to create one.
-The instructions below are only additional steps required to install and boot macOS Monterey and newer.
+The instructions below are only *additional* steps required to be able to install and boot macOS Monterey and newer.

 ### Update OpenCore and kexts
 Update OpenCore to 0.9.2 or newer (mandatory).
 Because prior to 0.9.2, [`AppleCpuPmCfgLock` Quirk is skipped when macOS Ventura is running](https://github.com/acidanthera/OpenCorePkg/commit/77d02b36fa70c65c40ca2c3c2d81001cc216dc7c) so the kexts required for re-enabling SMC CPU Power Management can't be injected and the system won't boot unless you have a (modded) BIOS where CFG Lock can be disabled.
 To check which version of OpenCore you're currently using, run the following commands in Terminal: